 A new wave of accounting firms are challenging the status quo by migrating from manual, labour intensive paper-based processes to the light nimbleness of paperless solutions.
-The young-blooded are excelling at using technology such as Nitro to remove time consuming paper-based processes, while the archaic are floundering at basic tasks such as acquiring signatures, collaborating on projects, and controlling document confidentiality.
-This is only one of the many new accounting trends that accountant taking advantage of in their field at the moment.
+The young-blooded are excelling at using technology such as Nitro to remove time-consuming paper-based processes, while the archaic are floundering at basic tasks such as acquiring signatures, collaborating on projects, and controlling document confidentiality.
+Of course, other offices are going paperless by contacting an accounting firm in LA, or one closer to them, to sort out their finances and accounting for them.
+Not only does this reduce the amount of paper they’re using, it also ensures that all of their data is more accurate.

 Image credit: Paperitis